 Applying a high quality pitch change to an audio file is easy in AudioNodes, and can be done in a minute, with very convincing results.
 This is possible even without changing the speed or length of the file.
-AudioNodes has a very advanced way to apply audio effects, and adjust them in real time: effect Nodes.

 Import Your Audio File